0 - 6.99

 |127700||Garners Creek||10047161||Garners Creek 850 meters US CTH N||1/1/2015||10/4/2016||Map||Data|

 |127700||Garners Creek||10047160||Garners Creek 375 meters US CTH N||1/1/2015||10/4/2016||Map||Data|

 Garners Creek is located in the Plum and Kankapot Creeks watershed which is 84.04 mi².
 Land use in the watershed is primarily agricultural (52.70%), suburban (16.90%) and a mix of grassland (12.20%) and other uses (18.30%).
 This watershed has 193.77 stream miles, 39.36 lake acres and 1,129.50 wetland acres.

 Nonpoint Source Characteristics

-Garners Creek is considered a Cool (Warm Transition) Headwater under the state's Natural Community Determinations.
+Garners Creek is considered a Macroinvertebrate, Cool-Cold Headwater, Cool-Warm Headwater under the state's Natural Community Determinations.